‘Equity vs. Non-Equity’ Is a False Binary

 At formation, we fund our companies with what we have access to.
 Savings, credit cards, money from people who believe in you, accelerator investment, grants, prizes, Angel investors, etc. That is already stacking capital.
 We just aren't calling it that.

-In early operating stages, revenue exists but it's lumpy.
+In the early operating stages, revenue exists but it's lumpy.
 Cash flow has gaps and there is often not enough to fund growth opportunities.
-At this stage, we use capital to smooth the operating cycle and (hopefully) drive modest growth.
+At this stage, we use capital to smooth the operating cycle and (hopefully) drive growth.
 Equity might be a good choice if growth activities truly build long-term business value.
-But equity deployed against a temporary cash flow problem or a modest uptick in growth is sub-optimal.
+But equity deployed against a temporary cash flow problem, or an incremental uptick in growth, is often sub-optimal.
 This is the stage where one-sided messaging on capital strategy causes real, and sometimes irrevocable, harm.

-At growth stages, when speed underpins strategy, institutional equity becomes more defensible—when you have proof investment will return multiples and you’ve exhausted cheaper options.
+At growth stages, when speed underpins strategy, institutional equity becomes more defensible—when investment will return multiples and you’ve exhausted cheaper options.
 Even then, sophisticated operators layer in debt or structured facilities alongside equity to extend runway, reduce dilution, and preserve control.

 The sequence is logical, not accidental.
 But when we screw it up, the consequences can be dire.

 The TLDR?
-Most successful companies build and use a diversified capital stack.
+Most successful companies build and use a diversified capital stack because it is the right thing to do.

 The 'You Couldn't Get Equity' Myth